Contract Compliance Agent

 Counterparty due diligence with beneficial ownership and adverse media Who are the ultimate beneficial owners, what is their PEP status, sanctions exposure, adverse media history, and corruption-risk geography?
 AI Agent Vendor

-LLM-supported third-party due diligence under DOJ ECCP risk-based methodology + UK MoJ adequate procedures guidance: beneficial ownership extraction (25% threshold under EU AMLD plus 10% threshold under enhanced US Corporate Transparency Act 2024), PEP screening (Politically Exposed Persons including domestic + foreign + international organisation), sanctions screening (OFAC SDN + SSI + comprehensive country sanctions plus EU Sanctions plus UN Sanctions plus UK HMT plus 50% Rule entity tracing), adverse media review (Refinitiv World-Check + Dow Jones Risk Center + LexisNexis), Transparency International Corruption Perceptions Index country-risk rating, US Money Laundering and Asset Recovery Section MLARS designations; never auto-clears counterparty - human compliance officer applies risk-rating with documented rationale
+LLM-supported third-party due diligence under the DOJ ECCP risk-based methodology and the UK MoJ adequate-procedures guidance: beneficial-ownership extraction (the 25% EU AMLD threshold and the 10% threshold under the enhanced US Corporate Transparency Act 2024), PEP screening across domestic, foreign, and international-organisation officials, sanctions screening (OFAC SDN and SSI lists, comprehensive country sanctions, EU, UN, and UK HMT sanctions, and 50% Rule entity tracing), adverse-media review through Refinitiv World-Check, Dow Jones Risk Center, and LexisNexis, the Transparency International Corruption Perceptions Index country-risk rating, and US MLARS designations.
+It never clears a counterparty automatically - a human compliance officer applies the risk rating with a documented rationale.

 Decision Record